Free weekend travel for under-16s on Auckland's public transport is set to start from tomorrow.

 She said she was especially happy to hear about the free weekend fares after the introduction of Auckland's regional fuel tax.
 Ms Maka said she had heard stories of the burden families faced travelling with their children, particularly in lower socio-economic communities.

 A spokesperson from climate action group Generation Zero said transport agency's latest move was "a significant improvement".

-"Public transport is an important step in changing our impact on the environment," the group's spokesperson told 1 NEWS.
+"Public transport is an important step in changing our impact on the environment," the group's spokesperson said.

 However, the spokesperson said council "should go further with greater discounts for students and community service cardholders".